Peter Paul Hartnett

 ‘Peter Paul Hartnett has been documenting the extremes of youth culture, with a sharp focus upon menswear, since his first club snap back in 1976.

 Despite having worked within the constraints of a street and club situation since the late 70s, Hartnett's thousands of unique images are razor -sharp, composed almost clinically.
 He has always made it a priority to get in close to a subject, documenting the essential details with care.

 From London's New Romantics, Goths and Fashion Week fashionistas to Tokyo's Harajuku Kids, New York's electroclash scene and the indie rock scene exploding Paris, Hartnett's impressive archive of photographic work is characterised by a poetic appreciation of imperfection, personality and eccentricity.’

 Hartnett's photographic work has been internationally published in a wide range of books produced by Laurence King, Harper Collins plus Thames & Hudson, amongst others.

-Hartnett’s innate understanding of subcultures has led to fashion forecasting and mentoring, including WGSN reports in six categories over a number of years, with television broadcast ranging from MTV, VH1, RTL and BBC to Channel 4, Euronews and Discovery / TLC, part of the panel for seven episodes in Ultimate Shopper.
+Hartnett’s innate understanding of subcultures has led to fashion forecasting and mentoring, including WGSN reports in six categories over a number of years, with television broadcast ranging from MTV, VH1, RTL and BBC to Channel 4, Euronews and Discovery / TLC, as part of the panel within seven internationally-broadcast episodes of Ultimate Shopper.